Joe Whitt Jr.

-Joe Whitt Jr. (born July 19, 1978) is an American professional football coach who is the defensive coordinator for the Washington Commanders of the National Football League (NFL).
-He played college football as a wide receiver for the Auburn Tigers and has coached for the NFL's Atlanta Falcons, Green Bay Packers, Cleveland Browns, and Dallas Cowboys.
+Joe Whitt Jr. (born July 19, 1978) is an American professional football coach who is the assistant head coach and secondary coach for the Pittsburgh Steelers of the National Football League (NFL).
+Whitt played college football as a wide receiver for the Auburn Tigers and has coached as an assistant for the NFL's Atlanta Falcons, Green Bay Packers, Cleveland Browns, and Dallas Cowboys.
+He served as defensive coordinator of the Washington Commanders from 2024 to 2025.

 Early life and education

 Whitt was born on July 19, 1978, in Auburn, Alabama.
 He graduated from Auburn High School in 1997 and played college football for the Auburn Tigers football team as a wide receiver before earning a degree in communications in 2001.